 At present numerous continuing medical education (CME) seminars in the field of lymphoma are offered.
-However, to our knowledge, this is the first competence programme which is focusing on both the clinical and the scientific competence improving quality in the management of lymphoma patients.
+However, to our knowledge, this is the first competence programme which focuses on both the clinical and the scientific competence improving quality in the management of lymphoma patients.

-The European School of Oncology, Bellinzona/Milano, in co-operation with Ulm University, is presenting a structured Certificate of Competence in Lymphoma Programme that was developed with the contribution of internationally recognised physicians and scientists in the field of haemato-oncology.
+The European School of Oncology, in co-operation with Ulm University, is pleased to present a structured Certificate of Competence in Lymphoma programme that was developed with the contribution of internationally recognised physicians and scientists in the field of haemato-oncology.

-The Programme, which is offered on a part-time basis using blended-learning modules and seminars, is divided in three attendance seminars and four e-learning modules.
+The programme, which is offered on a part-time basis over 14 months, is divided into three attendance seminars and four e-learning modules.